Naheed-Anjum/House-Price-Prediction/README.md

        Po	Poor (<70 inches
        NA	No Basement

-32. BsmtCond: Evaluates the general condition of the basement
+32.BsmtCond: Evaluates the general condition of the basement

        Ex	Excellent
        Gd	Good